 Last updated on .

-Downtown Valparaiso, Indiana, is a great place to spend some time.
-It’s full of great restaurants, nice shops, and is family-friendly.
+A brief local’s guide on what to see in Valparaiso.
+This small city in Northwest Indiana is a great place to spend a day.
+It’s full of amazing restaurants, nice shops, and is family-friendly.

 The focal point of downtown Valparaiso is Courthouse Square.
 It’s surrounded by historic buildings from the late 19th and early 20th centuries.
 Many of the buildings are on the National Register of Historic Places.